Skip to content

 • you need app + web analytics in one system

-• Google Ads and Search Console matter to your workflow
+• Google Ads or query-to-session attribution matter to your workflow

 • BigQuery export or deep explorations are non-negotiable